 For more real-world examples of how population estimates are used, visit this spreadsheet to see past and current raw data requests, projects targeting specific management or conservation questions (overlay projects), additional analyses to address IMBCR partner needs, publications, reports, and tools.

-- Bird population estimates can be compared in space.
-For example, stratum-level estimates can be compared to state and regional estimates to determine whether local populations are above or below estimates for the region and to determine conservation stewardship for a management area within a specific region;
+- Bird population estimates are compared in space.
+For example, we can compare stratum-level estimates to state and regional estimates to determine if local populations are faring better or worse than regional populations.
+We can also use abundance estimates to determine conservation stewardship for a management stratum within a state or BCR.

-- Population estimates can be used to make informed management decisions about where to focus conservation efforts.
-For example, strata with large populations can be targeted for protection and strata with low populations can be prioritized for conservation action; a threshold could be set to trigger a management action when populations reach a predetermined level;
+- Population estimates are used to make informed management decisions about where to focus conservation efforts.
+Strata with large populations can be targeted for protection and strata with low populations can be prioritized for conservation action.
+Managers can also set a threshold to trigger a management action when populations reach a pre-determined level.

-- Annual estimates of density and occupancy can be compared over time to determine if population changes are a result of population growth or decline and/or range expansion or contraction.
-For example, if population densities of a species declined over time, but the occupancy rates remained constant, then the population change was due to declines in local abundance.
-In contrast, if both density and occupancy rates of a species declined, then population change was due to range contraction;
+- Annual estimates of density and occupancy are compared over time to determine if population changes are a result of population growth or decline and/or range expansion or contraction.
+If population densities of a species declined over time, but the occupancy rates remained constant, then the population change was due to declines in local abundance.
+In contrast, if both density and occupancy rates of a species declined, then population change was likely due to range contraction.